+Hi!
+My name is Ryo and I love to travel.
 I’m a regular guy with a 9-5 job who has a passion for travel.
-As of May 2019, I’ve traveled to 37 countries, met incredible people, and eaten some amazing food.
+As of August 2019, I’ve traveled to 39 countries, met incredible people, and eaten some amazing food.
 All while traveling solo.
 I’m fortunate enough to use points and miles to travel the world and stay in some amazing places while keeping costs to a minimum.

 However, this blog isn’t about traveling the world for pennies on the dollar.
 There are some fantastic writers who do that better than me.